 Subtype 1 (erythematotelangiectatic) rosacea is characterized by flushing and persistent facial redness.
 Visible blood vessels may also be present, and facial discomfort is common.

 Because this subtype is difficult to treat with medical therapy, it may be especially important for you to identify and avoid lifestyle and environmental factors that trigger flushing or irritate your skin.
-The most common factors are covered in Rosacea Triggers, and a Rosacea Diary is available to help you identify and avoid those factors that affect your individual case.
+This is discussed in detail under "Lifestyle Management."

-The appearance of flushing, redness and visible blood vessels may also be concealed with cosmetics, and facial discomfort may benefit from appropriate skin care, both discussed under Skin Care & Cosmetics.
+The appearance of flushing, redness and visible blood vessels may also be concealed with cosmetics, and facial discomfort may benefit from appropriate skin care, both discussed under "Personal Care."

 Visible blood vessels and severe background redness may be reduced with lasers or intense pulsed light therapy.
 Several sessions are typically required for satisfactory results, and touch-up sessions may later be needed as the underlying disease process is still present.